rasrab1992/vxs_sensor_ros1_private/README.md

 ``sudo apt-get install -y nvidia-container-toolkit``

 ### Download vxs docker image
-Now, you can download the **vxs docker image** with ros2 binaries, OpenCV, VXSDK, and other depedencies by executing on the command line,
+Now, you can download the **vxs docker image** with ros1 binaries, OpenCV, VXSDK, and other depedencies by executing on the command line,

 for an AMD system with Nvidia hardware,

-``docker pull terzakig/vxs:amd``
+``docker pull terzakig/vxs_ros1:amd64``

 for an AMD system **without** Nvidia hardware,

-``docker pull terzakig/vxs:amd_no_gpu``
+``docker pull terzakig/vxs_ros1:amd64_no_gpu``

 This should take about an hour, depending on the connection.
 When done, verify that the docker container is there by executing,

 ``docker image list``

-You should be able to see a container named `vxs` with a tag `amd`.
-To run the container, use the bash script `run.sh` (or run_no_gpu.sh` if using the `amd_no_gpu` image) provided in the `docker` directory of this repository.
+You should be able to see a container named `vxs_ros1` with a tag `amd64`.
+To run the container, use the bash script `run.sh` (or run_no_gpu.sh` if using the `amd64_no_gpu` image) provided in the `docker` directory of this repository.
 Use,

-``./run.sh vxs:amd``
+``./run.sh vxs_ros1:amd64``

-for the `amd` (with nvidia) image, or,
+for the `amd64` (with nvidia) image, or,

-``./run_no_gpu.sh vxs:amd``
+``./run_no_gpu.sh vxs_ros1:amd64``

-for the `amd_no_gpu` image.
+for the `amd64_no_gpu` image.

-Note that the script assumes that you have created directories `~/vxs_ws/ros_ws`  and `~/sandbox` in the host (i.e., your machine) which will become shared between the container and the host.
+Note that the script assumes that you have created directories `~/vxs_ws/catkin_ws`  and `~/sandbox` in the host (i.e., your machine) which will become shared between the container and the host.
 If these directories don't exist, the container will run anyway and it will create them on the host side as well.
 Not sure about this behavior in windows, as the paths are not structured the same way, but I am assuming the same will happen, just in an arbitrarry path related to the docker executable.

-## ROS2 Workspace setup \& Build
+## ROS1 Workspace setup \& Build

 ### Setting up the workspace directories